cljs/api/templates/unported.md

-# Not Ported to ClojureScript
+# Not Ported from Clojure

 These are Clojure <img width="18px" valign="middle" src="http://i.imgur.com/1GjPKvB.png">
 symbols that are not yet ported to ClojureScript: